SOHO network and SOHO Router in computer networking?

 What is the SOHO network?

-But what if we want to use this network for a small business or need to convert to a SOHO network?
-For that, we need to connect more, PCs,(max 5), printers, maybe a VoIP phone, etc. There may be a need for a firewall, DHCP server, and other functionalities to run a small business network.
-So the existing basic network is not sufficient, as it doesn’t have sufficient LAN port and PCs and other devices, does not have a firewall, etc.
+But what if we want to use the same network for a small business or need to convert it to a SOHO network?
+The network needs to be expanded to include more PCs (for example, a maximum of 5), printers, a VoIP phone, etc. Running a small business network may require a firewall, a DHCP server, and other functionalities.
+In this regard, the existing basic network is insufficient, as it lacks sufficient LAN ports for PCs and other devices and does not have a firewall for security reasons.

-A SOHO network has switches, firewalls, Access points, and DHCP servers.
-So that along with the internet, the computers can access other resources over LAN.
+A SOHO network needs switches, firewalls, Access points, and DHCP servers.
+So along with the Internet, computers can access other resources over LAN.

 What is a SOHO Router?

-It a package (switch, router, etc.) of all devices in a single router.
-It has easy to use web interface rather than a command-line interface.
+This system consists of all devices (such as a switch, router, etc.) in one router.
+It features an easy-to-use web interface rather than a command-line interface.